 Skip Navigation

 To the east of Cape Town, you will find the world-renowned Cape Winelands, a breath-taking destination famous for its extraordinary wines, delectable cuisine, scenic landscapes, and for its captivating history.
-Experience the expansive vineyards and historic Cape Dutch homes that grace the area and that are framed by the surrounding majestic mountains.
+Experience the expansive vineyards and historic Cape Dutch homes that grace the area and framed by the surrounding majestic mountains.

 Flanked by mountains peaks and the Atlantic Ocean, the pristine Cape Whale Coast is renowned for its whale watching, particularly in Hermanus and the surrounding area.
 Migratory Southern Right and Humpback whales visit between June and October to mate and give birth, whilst providing onlookers a display of their breaching antics.